Project-Books/book-project/docs/maintainers/TEAM.md

 If a maintainer becomes unresponsive for an extended period, or if they violate our code of conduct or responsibility, they can have their role revoked.
 While this may seem daunting, this should not come as a surprise as the owner should have already discussed this with you.

-### Non-leadership roles

-**Committer**

-Committers are those whose work is directly visible on our GitHub project.
-While this is usually code or documentation, it could also include design work.

-Even if you are a committer and not in a leadership role, your contributions are still very much appreciated.